jasonearly/JARVIS/readme.md

 ## Quickstart
 Download and run the directory through a local web server.
+I use [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en)
 Open the server address in Chrome and allow microphone access.

 ### Test Voice Commands.